Sediment transport: Settling velocity

-Hjulström-Sundborg Diagram
+where $g$ is the gravitational constant; $\rho_s$ is the density of the sediment; $\rho$ is the density of water; $d_{sed}$ is the sediment particle diameter (commonly assumed to be the median particle diameter, often referred to as $d_{50}$ in field studies); and $\nu$ is the molecular viscosity of water.
+The Stokes settling velocity can be thought of as the terminal velocity resulting from balancing a particle's buoyant force (proportional to the cross-sectional area) with the gravitational force (proportional to the mass).
+Small particles will have a slower settling velocity than heavier particles, as seen in the figure.
+This has implications for many aspects of sediment transport, for example, how far downstream a particle might be advected in a river.

+Hjulström–Sundborg diagram

 In 1935, Filip Hjulström created the Hjulström curve, a graph which shows the relationship between the size of sediment and the velocity required to erode (lift it), transport it, or deposit it.
 The graph is logarithmic.

 Åke Sundborg later modified the Hjulström curve to show separate curves for the movement threshold corresponding to several water depths, as is necessary if the flow velocity rather than the boundary shear stress (as in the Shields diagram) is used for the flow strength.

 This curve has no more than a historical value nowadays, although its simplicity is still attractive.
 Among the drawbacks of this curve are that it does not take the water depth into account and more importantly, that it does not show that sedimentation is caused by flow velocity deceleration and erosion is caused by flow acceleration.
 The dimensionless Shields diagram is now unanimously accepted for initiation of sediment motion in rivers.